Important Info for Class of 2027

 If you want to take some Biology, but are NOT planning to major or minor in Biology or a related field, the following are the most appropriate courses; both fulfill one of the Gettysburg Curriculum Natural Science requirements:

 - Bio 101 (Basic Biology - Fall course) is geared towards non-science majors who do not intend to take Bio 112.
 It makes no assumption about your science background and is a stand-alone course.
-It has a weekly lab component.
+It has an every other week lab component.

 - Bio 102 (Biological Basis of Disease - Spring course) is geared towards non-science majors.
 It makes no assumption about your science background- it has no prerequisite.
 It has an "every other week" lab component.

-General Chemistry (Chemistry 107 and Chemistry 108) is required or recommended for students studying Biology, Biochemistry and Molecular Biology (BMB), Chemistry, Environmental Studies, and Health Sciences.
+General Chemistry (Chemistry 107 and Chemistry 108) is required or recommended for students studying Biology, Biochemistry and Molecular Biology (BMB), Chemistry, Environmental Studies (BS degree), and Health Sciences (BS degree).
 Chemistry and BMB majors should taking Chemistry 107 in their first semester.
-We strongly recommend that Biology and Health Sciences BS majors take Chemistry 107 in their first semester, too, especially if they are interested in molecular biology or any molecular-level research.
+We strongly recommend that Biology majors take Chemistry 107 in their first semester, too, especially if they are interested in molecular biology or any molecular-level research.
 If you are considering attending professional school in a medical field (medical, dental, optometry, veterinary, nursing, physician assistant, physical therapy, or pharmacy school), you will need to take at least a year of chemistry, including Chemistry 107 and 108.
 Students planning on attending medical, dental, or veterinary school directly after college (with no gap year) must take Chemistry 107 in their first semester.

 The Chemistry Placement Test—a 40-question, 60-minute, multiple-choice test—allows us to place you in a section of Chemistry 107 that is appropriate for your background.
-We offer two levels of Chemistry 107: Chemistry 107 sections A–E and Chemistry 107-I. Chemistry 107-I is an “intensive” section with its own labs and discussion sections designed to provide extra support for students with limited chemistry and quantitative problem solving experience in high school.
-Other Chemistry 107 sections are for students with stronger chemistry and quantitative problem solving backgrounds.
+We offer two levels of Chemistry 107: Chemistry 107 sections A–D and Chemistry 107-I. Chemistry 107-I is an “intensive” section with its own labs and discussion sections designed to provide extra support for students with limited chemistry and quantitative problem-solving experience in high school.
+Other Chemistry 107 sections are for students with stronger chemistry and quantitative problem-solving backgrounds.
 All Chemistry 107 sections prepare students to be successful STEM majors.
 You will be informed of your placement test results by your Gettysburg College email a few days before registration.
 We will let you know whether you should register for Chemistry 107-I or one of the other Chemistry 107 sections.

 Students who are interested in taking a chemistry class to fulfill the Natural Science with a Lab Multiple Inquiries requirement should also take the Chemistry Placement Test, which will place you into either Chemistry 107 or Chemistry 107-I. While all sections of Chemistry 107 cover the fundamentals of the discipline (such as exploring the atom, molecules, chemical bonds, the properties and theories of matter, and chemical reactions), each section approaches the topics through a different theme such as art, consumer products, medicine, or the environment.